rpa-dev/rpa-website/src/pages/index.md

 main:
   heading: Classes
   description: >
+    Our Preschool is based on a mixed-age group model.
+This is the model we have chosen to follow to have each child's learning based on where they are and to help them grow throughout the school year.
+We find that having a mixed-age group model is a great way for our older student learners to help the younger student learners through example and hands-on experiences.
+This also teachers the older students great leadership skills which they will take as they embark into Kindergarten and on.
 Classes for the 2’s are held 2 days per week on Tuesday and Thursday from 9:15 am - 12:00 noon.
 The 3’s classes are held Monday through Thursday from 9:15 am – 12:00 noon.
 There is an optional lunch program for these groups as well.
 This program runs 12 noon – 1 pm on Mondays, Tuesdays, Wednesdays, and Thursdays.
 The 4’s class meets Mondays from 9:15 am – 12:00 noon and Tuesdays, Wednesdays and Thursdays from 9:15 am – 1:00 pm.
 The school is not open on Fridays. ;;2's class two days a week (Tuesday/Thursday)  ;;3's class three days a week (Tuesday/Wednesday/Thursday) ;;3's class four days a week (Monday/Tuesday/Wednesday/Thursday) ;;4's class four days a week (Monday/Tuesday/Wednesday/Thursday)
 main2: